ggranath/postfireDev/README.md

-# Postfire vegetation and soil development: burn severity, salvage logging, temperature, shrub removal.
+# Postfire vegetation and soil development

 Look at all the plots [(PLOTS).](/allplots_git.geojson)

 However, some roads are not on open street map so I added roads here [(PLOTS+MORE ROADS)](/roads_plots_git.geojson)